Matrix Completion, Counterfactuals, and Factor Analysis of Missing Data: Missing Data

 For estimation of strict factor models with missing data, more options are available. \citet{banbura-modugno:14}, \citet{jungbacker-koopman}, \citet{jkv:11} consider likelihood estimation which is conceptually appealing but non-linear filters are needed to compute the likelihood as $F_t$ and $\Lambda_i$ are both random.
 For approximate factor models, \citet{stock-watson-di-wp} suggests to fill missing values in $X$ with the most recent estimate of the common component.
 Though the precise implementation may differ, using estimates from the balanced panel as initial values is the most common, see \citet{stock-watson:handbook-16} and \citet{giannone-reichlin-small}.

 While a variety of methods have been proposed for factor analysis with missing data, there are surprisingly few theoretical results until recently. \citet{su-missing} puts zeros to observations assumed to be missing at random and rescales the asymptotic principal components by the probability of missing data.
-It is shown that these estimates are consistent but not asymptotically normal in general, though iteration can restore normality. \citet{xiong-pelger:19} resolves this problem by re-weighting, but the inferential theory assumes that the missing probabilities are known.
+It is shown that these estimates are consistent but not asymptotically normal in general, though iteration can restore normality. \citet{xiong-pelger:19} estimates the factors from a weighted covariance matrix.
+The estimates are robust to the unknown missing pattern at the expense of larger variances.
+Our objective is similar to that of \citet{su-missing} and \citet{xiong-pelger:19} and also use a factor model for imputation, but we re-organize the data instead of re-weigh them, and we do not make assumptions about the missing data mechanism.

-Our objective is similar to that of \citet{su-missing} and \citet{xiong-pelger:19} and also use a factor model for imputation, but the setup differs in three ways.
-First, we do not make assumptions about the missing data mechanism.
-Second, the estimates produced by our algorithm are already consistent and asymptotically normal.
-Re-estimation in our setup accelerates the convergence rate of a sub-block rather than restores asymptotic normality.
-Third, both \citet{su-missing} and \citet{xiong-pelger:19} assume that the number of missing data points as a fraction of $T\cdot N$ is bounded away from zero.
-If the balanced block is of dimension $T_o\times N_o$, they implicitly require that $T_o$ and $T$ are of the comparable order, and likewise for $N_o$ and $N$.
-Our estimation methodology is valid without this assumption.